Merging reflection intensities in xia2 — when a WAVELENGTH is not a wavelength

 Surely that’s quite complicated enough?

-As an aside, just to confuse the terminology further, CCP4 uses a logical model of a diffraction experiment with a slightly simpler hierarchy, PROJECT
+As an aside, just to confuse the terminology further, CCP4 uses a logical model of a diffraction experiment with a slightly simpler hierarchy, PROJECT▸CRYSTAL▸DATASET, where DATASET combines the concepts of WAVELENGTH and SWEEP.

 In order to support the CCP4 scaling and merging tools in xia2, this model creeps in from time to time, such as here: